Skip to main content

 1. On each Run, the module's action executes normally.

-2. testkit schedules a deferred evaluation using time.AfterFunc with delay = wait.
+2. testkit schedules a single deferred evaluation using time.AfterFunc with delay = max(wait) across all assertions.
 No goroutine stays parked during the wait.

-• The querier runs a Prometheus query_range through Grafana's datasource proxy (/api/datasources/proxy/uid/<id>/api/v1/query_range).
+• Each querier runs a Prometheus query_range call (either through Grafana's datasource proxy or directly against Prometheus).

-• Time range is [now - timeWindow, now], with step = timeWindow (one sample).
+• Time range is [now - timeWindow, now], step = timeWindow (one sample).

 • The last numeric value of the first series is compared to threshold using operator.

-• 0 if the assertion fails or the query errored
+• 0 if any assertion fails or errors

 The gauge contract